trinitysc/jekyll-blog/_missions/aimee.md

 ---

-Aimee served at Trinity for a number of years before departing to train at [Moore Theological College](https://moore.edu.au/), after their marriage David join her in Sydney and is also studying at Moore.
+Aimee served at Trinity for a number of years before departing to train at [Moore Theological College](https://moore.edu.au/).
+After their marriage David join her in Sydney and is also studying at Moore.